 The talks will be in Seminar Room MR14 at CMS.

 There is an extensive social programme associated with the BMC.

 printing and displaying on a notice board is made available.
 This also

-a COW event as part of the B(A)MC in Cambridge, 31st March-2nd April
+There will be a COW event as part of the B(A)MC in Cambridge, 30th

 Sources of information

 Details of COW activities are usually circulated by e-mail.
 UK